-- " Interior landscaping shall be required for off-street parking areas 5,000 square feet or greater in size. - " For parking lots less than 50,000 square feet, the minimum landscaped area is 5%. - " For parking lots 50,000 square feet and greater, the minimum landscaped area is 8%. - " Planted areas may take the form of landscape areas and planter bays. - " For the purposes of calculating landscaped areas, parking lots are defined as [TBD].
+- a.
+Interior landscaping shall be required for off-street parking areas 5,000 square feet or greater in size. - b.
+For parking lots less than 50,000 square feet, the minimum landscaped area is 5%. - c.
+For parking lots 50,000 square feet and greater, the minimum landscaped area is 8%. - d.
+Planted areas may take the form of landscape areas and planter bays. - e.
+For the purposes of calculating landscaped areas, parking lots are defined as [TBD]. - f.
+Landscaped areas along a Through Connection count toward required interior landscaping. - g.
+Landscaped islands and peninsulas shall be evenly distributed throughout all parking areas and separated no more than 60feet from another.
+Such islands shall be provided with raised curbs, be a minimum of five feet in width, and shall each contain at least one deciduous tree.
+To achieve the maximum canopy coverage, all trees shall be non columnar. - h.
+Trees may line the required Through Connection, and/ or be clustered within landscape islands or planter bays, and / or shall be distributed throughout the off-street parking area to create a canopy effect and to break up expanses of paving and long rows of parking spaces.

-Through Connection landscaping

-" Landscaped areas along a Through Connection count toward required interior landscaping.